isaaclhk/Projects/Python projects/CXR.md

 The model architecture they've proposed resembles the vgg-16 architecture, but includes a unique integration of a dropout layer in the convolutional part of the network.
 In addition, their model was trained from scratch and not initialised with pre-trained weights.
 Instead of using data augmentation to generate additional images to balance the minority class, they have employed a generative adversarial network.
 The variations in our outcomes have arisen due to the differences in our methodologies. </br>

 In their research, Szepesi and Szilágyi (2022) have provided evidence to support the advantages of including a dropout layer in the convolutional part of a CNN architecture.
-They also demonstrated that smaller CNN models built from scratch can achieve better performance than larger models that are transferred from pre-trained models.
+They've also demonstrated that smaller CNN models built from scratch can achieve better performance than larger models that are transferred from pre-trained models.

-### Plot of CXR images and their predicted labels
+### CXR images and their predicted labels

 ```
 categories = ['healthy', 'pneumonia']